Homogeneous linear intrinsic constraints in the stationary manifold of a $G$-invariant potential

 To construct beyond-TBM models that generate non-zero reactor angle as a leading order prediction, the constraints in the vevs need to be more complicated (than the four constraints we mentioned earlier, for example).
 This can be achieved by utilizing irreducible multiplets (irreps) of groups with a larger set of symmetry transformations like $\Delta(6n^2)$\cite{0809.0639, 1112.1340, 1201.3279, 1305.3200, 1403.4395, 1411.5845, 2011.05693} and obtaining constraints in the vevs of the irreps as a consequence of the respective stabilizers.
-More predictive beyond-TBM models\cite{hep-ph/0506297, 0912.1344, 1801.10197} (sometimes called ``indirect'' models\cite{1510.02091}) can be constructed if the irreps are assigned vevs having constraints that are not derivable from their respective stabilizers.
+More predictive beyond-TBM models\cite{hep-ph/0506297, 0912.1344, 1801.10197} (sometimes called indirect models\cite{1510.02091}) can be constructed if the irreps are assigned vevs having constraints that are not derivable from their respective stabilizers.
 We require additional mechanisms to forbid dangerous cross terms among the various irreps in all these models, in general, and also to justify the constraints in the vevs of the irreps in indirect models, in particular.
 In other words, almost all models\footnote{To the author's knowledge, the only exceptions are \cite{1111.1730, 1211.5143}.} assume mechanisms to fine-tune the coefficients in the potential.

 The author aims to avoid these mechanisms and construct flavour models that are minimal extensions of the standard model implemented using scalar fields and flavour symmetries only and that lead to coefficient-independent predictions.
 The first step towards this goal is to understand how symmetries generate coefficient-independent constraints in the stationary points (minima) of the potential, which forms the content of this paper.
 This work builds on the results obtained by the author in \cite{2011.11653}.
-The second step is to introduce such symmetries using group extensions.
-In \cite{krishnannew}, the author develops the second step and constructs a beyond-TBM indirect model in a coefficient-independent way.
-Ref.\cite{krishnannew} builds on the research involving group extensions carried out in \cite{1006.0203, 1111.1730, 2011.11653, 1211.5143, 1901.01205, krishnanold}.
+The second step is to introduce such symmetries using group extensions, which we call the framework of the auxiliary group.
+In a companion paper\cite{2309.11542}, the author develops this second step and constructs a beyond-TBM indirect model in a coefficient-independent way.
+Ref.\cite{2309.11542} builds on the research involving group extensions carried out in \cite{1006.0203, 1111.1730, 2011.11653, 1211.5143, 1901.01205, 1912.02451}.